Ja Morant: Indiana Pacers incident

+Gun incidents

-On March 4, it was revealed that the NBA had launched an investigation into an Instagram Live video of Morant displaying a gun at a Colorado nightclub earlier that morning, just hours after a loss to the top-seeded Denver Nuggets.
+On March 4, 2023, it was revealed that the NBA had launched an investigation into an Instagram Live video of Morant displaying a gun at a Colorado nightclub earlier that morning, just hours after a loss to the eventual NBA champion Denver Nuggets.
 Later that day, the Grizzlies announced that Morant would be away from the team for at least two games.
 Morant also released an official statement on that day, stating that he would be leaving the team for an "indefinite amount of time" to find better resources to handle his stress, anxiety, and overall well-being.
 He also deactivated his Instagram and Twitter accounts.
 Shoe company Nike, which Morant has a partnership with, released a statement on the incident.
-In their statement, they said, "We appreciate Ja’s accountability and that he is taking the time to get the help he needs.
+In their statement, they said, "We appreciate Ja's accountability and that he is taking the time to get the help he needs.
 We support his prioritization of his well-being."
 Morant also reportedly entered a counseling program in Florida.
 On March 5, Grizzlies head coach Taylor Jenkins stated that there was no timetable for Morant's return to the team.
 On March 8, the Grizzlies announced that Morant would be away from the team for at least the next four games.

 On March 15, Morant met with NBA commissioner Adam Silver in New York after exiting from his counseling program.
 Multiple other top NBA executives also attended the meeting.
 The same day, the NBA announced that they had suspended Morant for eight games without pay for the nightclub incident.
 The suspension covered the six games that Morant had already missed as a result of his leave of absence from the Grizzlies, meaning he would be eligible to return to playing as soon as March 20.

+On May 14, two months after the first suspension, he was suspended from all team activities by the Grizzlies for flashing a gun during another Instagram Live session, in this instance on his friend Davonte Pack's account.
+Following the incident, Silver said he was "shocked" and that the league and the team would assess the extent of further disciplinary actions.
+On June 16, he was suspended for 25 games provided that he fulfilled a league-sponsored program that addressed his wrongdoings.

+2023–24 season: Return from suspension and injury

+On December 19, 2023, Morant returned from suspension, he scored 27 of his 34 points in the second half along with a game-winning shot in a 115–113 win against the New Orleans Pelicans.
+On January 8, 2024, it was reported that Morant would undergo a season-ending right shoulder surgery after sustaining a subluxation during team practice, ending his season with only nine games played.